gwu-libraries/DigOp/README.md

         python manage.py runserver 0.0.0.0:8080
         (visit http://your-server:8080/item/198738 to test)

+13. Use the following two commands in shell to export the two environment variables

+        export LANG=es_ES.UTF-8
+        export LC_ALL=es_ES.UTF-8

-13. If you want to use apache, add apache config file to sites-enabled and edit it
+14. If you want to use apache, add apache config file to sites-enabled and edit it

         sudo cp ../apache/DigOp /etc/apache2/sites-available/DigOp
         vim /etc/apache2/sites-available/DigOp

-14. Enable the app in apache and bounce apache2 to start it up
+15. Enable the app in apache and bounce apache2 to start it up

         sudo a2ensite DigOp
         sudo /etc/init.d/apache2 restart